dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 The real story is a much more interesting cocktail of science, academia, bureaucratic maneuvering, ambition, politics, capitalism, the "deep state", secret emails, and slippery ethical slopes.
 It's particularly interesting because it's a huge stroke of luck that we know about any of this.
 You have to ask how often similar things happen and *don't* blow up.

 If you're brave, you can read the [165-page report](https://acd.od.nih.gov/documents/presentations/06152018Tabak-B.pdf) the NIH prepared before canceling the program.
 But I warn you: It's mostly out-of-order redacted emails written by people who wanted to conceal what was happening.
 There's an executive summary, but it's written in a frustratingly "government" style.
-There are also newspaper stories, but they don't try to reconstruct everything.
+There are also newspaper stories, but they don't try to give the full timeline.

-After spending way too much time reconstructing things, here's the story as best as I can tell.
+After spending way too much time reconstructing things, here's the full story as best as I can tell.

 # Timeline

-If you want an even-more-obsessive amount of information about the timeline, you can click on (more) after each of the sections.
+(If you want an even-more-obsessive amount of information about the timeline, you can click on (more) after each of the sections.)

 **2001 - 2013.** Kenneth Mukamal, a physician at [Beth Israel](https://en.wikipedia.org/wiki/Beth_Israel_Deaconess_Medical_Center) medical center and faculty member at Harvard Medical School, publishes many papers that argue that moderate alcohol consumption has health benefits, usually for heart disease or diabetes.
 During the same period, John Krystal, a psychiatrist and professor at Yale publishes many papers on alcohol, mostly focusing on addiction and mental health.
 (Many other researchers will be involved in this study, but these two are most prominent.)